yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/SGX_Debug_Info.rst

     * DefaultPixelFormat - This configuration item sets the default display pixel format.

-RGB565

-ARGB8888 (Default)

-|
-| For eg if one wants to configure the default pixel format, then edit
-  /etc/powervr.ini to have following line-
+For eg if one wants to configure the default pixel format, then edit /etc/powervr.ini to have following line
-| DefaultPixelFormat=ARGB8888
+     DefaultPixelFormat=ARGB8888

-| For AM3 Beagle Bone Black EVM- DefaultPixelFormat=RGB565
+For AM3 Beagle Bone Black EVM
+     DefaultPixelFormat=RGB565

 .. rubric:: SGX Driver Failure Modes (Installation)
    :name: sgx-driver-failure-modes-installation